2sic/2sxc-docs/docs-src/pages/net-code/data/coded/content-types.md

 Allow for specifying specs of the content-type definition using these attributes:

-1. `ContentTypeSpecs` - for the content-type itself, for example to set the name, global identifier etc.
+1. `[ContentType]` - for the content-type itself, for example to set the name, global identifier etc.
-1. `ContentTypeAttributeSpecs` - for the attributes of the content-type, for example to set the description, is-title etc.
+1. `[ContentTypeField]` - for the attributes of the content-type, for example to set the description, is-title etc.
-1. `ContentTypeAttributeIgnore` - to exclude internal object properties from being included in the content-type definition
+1. `[ContentTypeIgnore]` - to exclude object properties in the content-type definition
+1. `[ContentTypeAssign]` - to specify that a raw object should be assigned another content-type from an interface or another class/record.

 These specs are mainly needed for certain serialization activities (such as `IsTitle` information) and for detecting the type (like when converting back to models later on).